neoncortex/bashed/README.md

 You can search using a curses interface, by using editdbsearchcurses.
 The command used to opening the result of the curses search is setted in the variable edbopencommand, that is setted by default to eo.

 ##### Searching files:
-To search for files, use editdbquery:
+To search for files, use editdbquery, or edbq for short:

 ````
 editdbquery files 'regex'